 There are many platforms for on-demand printing that make this merchandising process easy.
 Most print on demand companies support white-labeled shipping with no up front costs for sellers, and they have many product types including t-shirts, phone cases, beer steins, stickers, hoodies, posters and more.

 Step 5: Advertising and Converting Traffic

-Sure, for long-term business sustainability, you’ll need a comprehensive marketing plan.
+Sure, for long-term business sustainability, you’ll need a comprehensive marketing plan and competitive analysis.
 But to experiment with moment-driven products for tribes, you can learn a lot with just a few dollars of ad spending and automated follow up.